Twisted forms of perfect complexes and Hilbert 90: The stack of automorphisms of a complex.

 \subsection{$\Aut E$ is algebraic}

 Let $k$ be a field, $X\xrightarrow fS$ a proper morphism of schemes, and $E,F$ perfect complexes on $X$.
-Our goal in this section is to show that $\SRHom_{X/S}(E,F)$ is algebraic, in other words it has a presentation, see \cite[Ch.
-2, \S4]{gr}.
+Our goal in this section is to show that $\SHom_{X/S}(E,F)$ is algebraic.
 This will imply that $\Aut_{X/S}(E)$ and $\B\Aut_{X/S}(E)$ are also algebraic.
 In \cite{toen2007moduli}*{Corollary 3.29}, To\"en and Vaqui\'e show that in case $f$ is smooth and proper, the stack $\Perf_{X/S}^{[a,b]}$ of families of perfect complexes of a given Tor amplitude is algebraic.
 Note that we do not require $f$ to be smooth.